 Money should always be the last step in finding solutions and capitalizing on opportunities.
 In fact, we should approach every challenge and opportunity as if there is no money available.
 When money is accessible, we often try to buy our way out of problems.
 Money removes our need to be creative and collaborative.
 As a result, when the dollars disappear the money-dependent solutions also disappear and the problems return.
 A moneyless mindset forces us to use creativity and collaboration to find results that are enduring and sustainable because they do not rely solely on dollars.

 For instance, many communities are trying to address homelessness.
 Often the solution is to build more subsidized housing.
-However, when the money is reduced or cut completely due to budget restraints (as it inevitably is), the homeless problem reappears often worse than before because the root cause remains.
+However, when t\here is lack of money due to budget restraints (as it inevitably is), the homeless problem reappears often worse than before because the root cause remains.
 Monetary announcements make us feel better, convincing us the problem will be solved, even though the source of the problem is rarely addressed.
 We think money will provide solutions but that mindset all too often ends up giving us a mere respite until the dollars run out.

 Here’s an example of what a moneyless mindset looks like.
 One small community wanted to create a large permanent amphitheatre downtown.
 Civic leaders thought the new development would be ideal to entice people to the core, create more activity downtown, and support local businesses on main street.
 But money was tight and they couldn’t afford a six-figure expenditure on a downtown amphitheatre.
 Who can?
 However, that didn’t stop them from finding a Plan B. They have continued to work on ways to draw people downtown for arts and cultural events without the new outdoor theatre.
 They are exploring ways to use downtown space and existing infrastructure.
 One such creative source is https://www.matthewmazzotta.com/.